oleid/gnome-shell-teatime/README.md

-To install the extension, first run
+**Premise**

+Befor you do anything, please make sure, that you have the following packages installed:

+ - libglib2.0-dev
+ - intltool
+ - gnome-common

+The name of the package may vary from distribution to distributon.
+The first two packages provide m4-files needed for the generation of the configure script.
+The files in need are:

+- intltool.m4
+- gsettings.m4

+They should be located somewhere in /usr/share/aclocal.

+**Installaton**

+If everything is in place, run

 ./autogen.sh

+to generate the configure script.
 If everything worked well, do:

 ./configure --prefix=/usr &&
 make